 - The seller can add their social network accounts, which will be visible on their profile page.

-- Order management is very easy due to the visibility of billing and shipping address of the customers.
+- Order management is very easy due to the visibility of the billing and shipping addresses of the customers.

 - The invoice of the order can also be printed by the seller.